Automating savings with AI and more is an easy way to see your savings grow

 This is the simplest way to ensure you save every single month.
 Doing this means the money is automatically saved month after month.

 You need to do three things.
 First, set up a separate account which is just for your savings (try for one with some kind of interest, though that’s hard right now).
 This doesn’t have to be a standard savings account with your current bank.
-It can even be a separate current account at a different bank where it’s possible to get 2.02% interest with Virgin Money.
+It can even be a separate current or savings account at a different bank where it’s possible to get 5.12% interest with Barclays or 7% with First Direct.

 Then work out how much you can afford to save each month.
 This isn’t difficult.
 Just add up all your regular bills and essential outgoings such as food and petrol for a month and deduct this from how much you earn in a month.
 What you’ve got left is what you have to spend for the rest of the month until your next payday.
 You’ll need some of this for fun stuff, but you’ve got